olivierfriard/boris_docs/tools.rst

 The focused area can also be zoomed (only on the first player for now).

-.. note:: This function is not yet available in frame-by-frame mode.

 .. image:: images/focus_video_area_1.png
    :alt: A high resolution video